Lizzie-2018

 Doctor Genessier (Pierre Brassier) is a brilliant and successful physician who specializes in plastic surgery.
 After a vicious car accident that he is to blame for, he attempts to repair the ruined face of his daughter, Christiane (Edith Scob), a victim of the wreck.

 But his plan to give his daughter her looks back involves kidnapping young girls and removing their faces.
-He is aided in his machinations by his assistant, Louise (Alida Valli), who kidnaps the young woman and helps him in the laboratory acting as a surrogate mother to Christiane.
+He is aided in his machinations by his assistant, Louise (Alida Valli), who kidnaps the young woman and helps him in the laboratory, acting as a surrogate mother to Christiane.

-Brasseur and Valli, the villains of the film, each deliver the goods in different ways.
-Valli, haunting in her best horror effort, Suspiria (1977), is mesmerized by her doctor and savior so that the relationship is almost cult-like.
-Brasseur, while devious, is strangely heroic too, as he steals lives to save other lives, so his character is extraordinarily complex.
+Brasseur and Valli each deliver the goods in different ways.
+Valli, haunting in her best horror effort Suspiria (1977), is mesmerized by her doctor and savior so that the relationship is almost cult-like.

 Genessier calmly cuts an entire circular length of his victim as a hint of blood slowly oozes down the sides of her face in an almost tender fashion.

 The best scene occurs when one of Genessier’s victims, lying on a gurney, comes to and gazes at a figure leaning close to her.
-The camera turns to the figure revealing a blurry but recognizable image of Christiane, sans the face-like mask she usually wears throughout the film.
+The camera turns to the figure, revealing a blurry but recognizable image of Christiane sans the face-like mask she usually wears throughout the film.

-As the victim shrieks in horror, Christiane slowly backs away from her amid a sunken feeling of pain and heartbreak, remembering how much of a freak she must appear to others.
+As the victim shrieks in horror, Christiane slowly backs away from her amid a feeling of pain and heartbreak, remembering how much of a freak she must appear to others.
 The scene is sad and grotesque at the same time.

 Horror films often get bad raps, but poetic and stylized horror films are a diamond in the rough.